ace-wg/actors/draft-ietf-ace-actors.md

 DTLS.
 Moreover, existing security solutions for authentication and authorization such as the OAuth web authorization framework
-{{RFC6749}} and Kerberos {{RFC4120}} can likely be used without modifications and there are no limitations for the use of a Public Key Infrastructure (PKI).
+{{RFC6749}} and Kerberos {{RFC4120}} can likely be used without modifications and the less-constrained layer is assumed to impose no constraints that would inhibit the traditional deployment/use of, e.g., a Public Key Infrastructure (PKI).

 <!-- graphic: tasks_lcl.png -->